-Science thrives on diversity.
 Equality, diversity and inclusion are essential for the creative, collaborative and dynamic research that we need to understand our world and tackle the challenges we face.
-At BAS, we are committed to creating a workplace that is fair and inclusive, and which welcomes diversity.
-We value all our staff, and recognise the contribution and potential of every individual at BAS.
+At BAS, we are committed to creating a workplace that is fair and inclusive and where everyone can thrive

 Our vision is to be a world-leading centre for polar science and operations.
 The science we do addresses some of the world’s most pressing environmental concerns.
 Making our vision a reality depends on the excellence and diversity of our staff.

 BAS operates in some of the world’s most remote and challenging environments to understand humanity’s greatest threats and most complex problems.
 To do so safely and successfully requires a diversity of thought, ideas and experience.